nabajyotinath/nabajyotinath.github.io/_pages/activities.md

   Organizer : CoreEL Technologies Pvt.
 Ltd </p>

 ## Miscellaneous
 <p> 1.
+TPC member of ANTS'24 WiE.
+<p> 2.
 Elected as the Media and Marketing Head for the Research Scholar Forum (RSF)-IITG (2023-2024).
 <p> 3.
 Volunteer for the National Conference on Communication (NCC) from 23 - 26 Feb.
 2023.